Walnut Creek, Arizona

 Walnut Creek is an unincorporated community and census-designated place (CDP) in Mohave County, in the U.S. state of Arizona.
 The population was 571 at the 2020 census.

 Geography

 Walnut Creek is in central Mohave County, 6 mi southwest of Kingman, the county seat.
 Interstate 40 passes to the east of the community, with access from Exit 44.
-County Highway 10 (Oatman Road) is the main road through the CDP.
+County Route 10 (Oatman Highway) is the main road through the CDP.